btrplace/scheduler/btrpsl/README.md

 The btrplace specification language (btrpsl) allows to express constraints related to the placement of virtual machines in a datacenters.

-This language is dedicated to datacenters administrators and applications administrators that use [Btrplace](http://btrp.inria.fr) to manage their nodes and virtual machines.

 ## Integration ##

 Add the following dependency in your `pom.xml`: